-1. The public vehicle should have a meaningful number of shareholders (a minimum of 50), each holding at least 100 shares (so called "round lot" shareholders).
-This allows for at least the beginnings of a shareholder base, which is necessary if the goal is establish a liquid market for the company's shares (a key reason for going public in the first place).
-Also, to subsequently be listed on an exchange like NASDAQ, the company will need a minimum of 300 round lot shareholders, and exchange regulators will discount less than round lot shareholders who were shareholders of the shell company for these purposes.

-- 2. The shares of stock that these shareholders hold must be "freely trading."
-This is known as the "float" how many shares are not held by insiders (which is typically a large percentage post-reverse merger due to the reverse merger structure described above).
-This is also key to helping establish a liquid market. - 3.
+- 1. The public vehicle should have a meaningful number of shareholders holding unlegended, freely trading shares (a minimum of 50), each holding at least 100 shares (so called "round lot" shareholders).
+This allows for at least the beginnings of a shareholder base, which is necessary if the goal is to establish a liquid market for the company's shares (a key reason for going public in the first place).
+Also, to subsequently be listed on an exchange like NASDAQ, the company will need a minimum of 300 round lot shareholders, a majority of which have a value in excess of \$2,500, are not restricted from trading whether by a legend or a lock up agreement of any sort, since exchange regulators will discount less than round lot shareholders who were shareholders of the shell company for these purposes. - 2.
+The shares of stock that these shareholders hold must be "freely trading."
+This is known as the "float" how many shares are not held by insiders (which is typically a small percentage post-reverse merger due to the reverse merger structure described above).
+This is also key to helping establish a liquid market.
+OTCQB requires a minimum of 10% of the shares be owned by non-affiliates. - 3.
 The public vehicle should be an SEC reporting company (meaning subject to the requirements of the Securities Exchange Act of 1934) and should be current with its filing requirements.
 Non-reporting (or tardy filing) shells are typically more trouble than they are worth given the time and effort it takes to get them into compliance. - 4.
 The public vehicle should be listed for quotation on a trading market such as the OTCQB Market.
-Ideally, there should be an active market for the public vehicle's stock (although this is typically not the case for shell companies). - 5.
-The public vehicle should be "clean" the shell should be owned/managed by reputable people, and there ideally should be no liabilities in the company (including debt or pending litigation) and no other matters which would impair the operation of the private company's business going forward.
+Ideally, there should be an active market for the public vehicle's stock (although this is typically not the case for shell companies).
+The shares should be DTC eligible (shares could be held in street name). - 5.
+The public vehicle should be "clean" the shell should be owned/managed by reputable people, and there ideally should be no liabilities in the company (including debt or pending litigation) and no other matters which would impair the operation of the private company's business going forward. - 6.
+There should be sufficient number of shares of authorized, but unissued, common stock available for future issuance. - 7.
+There should be no actions which will need to be taken by the public company to consummate the transaction with the private company, which requires a public company shareholder vote. - 8.
+There should be at least 3 market makers for the public company.